laudrap/FirstTS/server/README.md

 The server uses OAuth2 JWT authentication to secure the private endpoints.
 Users need to include a valid JWT in the request headers to access these endpoints.
 The JWT should have the required scope of 'read:messages' for the '/api/private-scoped' endpoint.

 Note : The authentication process and settings are managed in Auth0 [Dashboard](https://auth0.com/docs/get-started/auth0-overview/dashboard).

+Note: To use the app, you must have an application with Auth0.

 ### Endpoints